Hill-98/electron-ipc-flow/README.md

 ## Debug

-> The internal `debug()` method uses the [callsites](https://www.npmjs.com/package/callsites) library to obtain the call stack, and callsites internally utilizes the [V8 stack trace API](https://v8.dev/docs/stack-trace-api).
+> The internal `debug()` method uses the [callsites](https://www.npmjs.com/package/callsites) library to get the call stack, and callsites internally uses the [V8 stack trace API](https://v8.dev/docs/stack-trace-api).

 You can set the environment variable `ELECTRON_IPC_FLOW_DEBUG` to `true` to enable debug mode.
 In debug mode, some data will be output to the console (verbose level).